zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

     3. Retrieve the DS records from the [DNSSEC Response] and add name sever IP, key tag from the DS record and the digest algorithm code from the DS record to the *DS Records* set.

-    4. If the *DS Record* set is empty exit the test procedure.
+8. If the *DS Records* set is empty terminate the test procedure.

-8. For each subset in *DS Records* where both DS digest code ("Digest Code") and key tag ("Key Tag") are identical for all subset elements do:
+9. For each subset in *DS Records* where both DS digest code ("Digest Code") and key tag ("Key Tag") are identical for all subset elements do:

     1. If *Digest Code* is 0 then output *[DS01_DS_ALGO_NOT_DS]* with *Digest Code*, *Key Tag* and list of name server IP addresses.